albertnew2012/camera-lidar-sensor-fusion/README.md

 <img src="result/project-3D-points-onto-image.png" width="400" height="350">
 </p>

-### fuse camer image with 3d lidar point cloud in python
+### Fuse camera image RGB info with 3d lidar point cloud
 Once we are able to project lidars onto image plane, then it is trivial to fuse image's RBG infomation with 3d lidar point cloud, by assigning the BRG values to at [u,v] on the image to 3d lidar points that fall in [u,v] pixel with Open3d.
 <p align="middle" title="esfdv">
 <img src="result/project-3D-points-onto-image-street.png" >
 <img src="result/fuse-image-with-lidar-point-cloud.png" width="640" height="341"/>
 </p>

-## Requirements
-- Open3d
-- python-pcl  (can be installed with pip install python-pcl)

 ## Limitations